skienzmatishun/rippreport/content/p/alabama-off-the-rails/index.md

 thumbnail: img/alabama-off-the-rails.png
 summary: Greedy state insiders and high-priced law firms wrecked the medical cannabis program to line their own pockets.
 Financial logs and court records show how greedy special interest groups engineered endless lawsuits to delay public relief.
-Examine how state politicians derailed promised healthcare legislation and left suffering patients stranded in the wreckage.
+We examine how state politicians derailed promised healthcare legislation and left suffering patients stranded in the wreckage.
 categories: